Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 };
 ```

-Most identity providers (IDPs) have there own quirks.
-Auth0 have a sign out endpoint that does not conform to standards.
+Most identity providers (IdPs) have their own quirks.
+Auth0 have a sign-out endpoint that does not conform to standards.
 To handle this, add this code to the options:

 ```csharp
 options.Events.OnRedirectToIdentityProviderForSignOut = context =>